DMV Practice Tests in MaineWritten Test Preparation Made Simple

 Types of Practice Tests

 Each practice test is presented to you in an online format, but they can also be printed and studied anywhere, even at the BMV.
-You can choose either a test with 50 questions or a more comprehensive test with 100 questions for added preparation.
+You can choose either a basic test or a more comprehensive test with double the number of questions for added preparation.

 See below for the types of practice tests offered in Maine.